-Application Proposal Decision & Date MOD/2023/0104 Section 4.56 Modification of Development Consent D/2017/161 - Modify existing consent to allow pre-cast finished concrete 06/06/2023 cladding to western wall rather than face brick Approved - Council MOD/2022/0143 Section 4.56 Modification of Development Consent D/2017/161 16/12/2022 proposal seeks various internal and external changes, including: modifications to internal unit layouts; modifications to Approved - Council basement level layouts; amalgamation of the retail tenancies; rationalisation of ground floor layout; inclusion of rooftop plant and solar panels; and to increase the height of the building.
+Application Proposal Decision & Date DA/2024/0881 Strata title subdivision of an existing mix-use building into 41 lots.
+Under assessment / decision pending DA/2024/0696 Stratum subdivision into 1residential lot and 1 commercial lot with road widening.
+Under assessment / decision pending MOD/2023/0393 Section 4.56 Modification of Development Consent D/2017/161 as last modified by MOD/2023/0104 seeking various internal and external changes including: removal of external planters; proposed amalgamation of Units A101 and A102; update unit layouts of Units A103 and Unit B402; and fenestration and blade wall changes.
+12/06/2024 Approved - Council (IWLPP) MOD/2023/0104 Section 4.56 Modification of Development Consent D/2017/161 - Modify existing consent to allow pre-cast finished concrete cladding to western wall rather than face brick.
+06/06/2023 Approved - Council MOD/2022/0143 Section 4.56 Modification of Development Consent D/2017/161 - proposal seeks various internal and external changes, including: modifications to internal unit layouts; modifications to basement level layouts; amalgamation of the retail tenancies; rationalisation of ground floor layout; inclusion of rooftop plant and solar panels; and to increase the height of the building.
 Amendment to condition 23.
-Note: This proposal includes an updated Voluntary Planning Agreement.
-MOD/2022/0014 - Proposal seeks to create an internal wall opening between Approved - Council Units 104 and Units 105 and associated changes to the internal layout M/2019/53 Modification of Development Consent D/2017/161 which 18/05/2021 approved demolition of existing structures and construction of a Approved - COURT mixed use strata building with commercial tenancy, 41 residential units and basement parking and the subdivision of the site to dedicate a 1200mm road widening to McCarthy Lane.
+Note: This proposal included an updated Voluntary Planning Agreement.
+16/12/2022 Approved - Council MOD/2022/0014 Section 4.56 Modification of Development Consent D/2017/161 - Proposal seeks to create an internal wall opening between Units 104 and Units 105 and associated changes to the internal layout 17/05/2022 Approved - Council M/2019/53 Modification of Development Consent D/2017/161 which approved demolition of existing structures and construction of a mixed use strata building with commercial tenancy, 41 residential units and basement parking and the subdivision of the site to dedicate a 1200mm road widening to McCarthy Lane.
 Proposed modifications involve various internal and external changes as detailed in the plans and supporting documentation.
+18/05/2021 Approved - COURT

-D/2017/162 Demolition of the existing structures and construction of a mixed 3/3/2018 use development including retail tenancy, 58 residential units and basement parking.
-Proposal also includes dedication of Approved - COURT 1200mm road widening to McCarthy lane & 4000mm to Johnston creek.
+D/2017/162 Demolition of the existing structures and construction of a 3/3/2018 mixed use development including retail tenancy, 58 Approved - residential units and basement parking.
+Proposal also COURT includes dedication of 1200mm road widening to McCarthy Lane & 4000mm to Johnston Creek.